-The EuSEF and EuVECA Regulations each required the Commission to complete a review of those regulations by 2 March 2022 and to propose amendments to those regulations, if appropriate.
-These reviews have not yet been published.

-- Following a Commission review of the ELTIF Regulation, revisions to enhance the attractiveness of the framework were finalised in the ELTIF2 Regulation, which entered into force on 9 April 2023 and has applied from 10 January 2024. - ESMA was mandated to develop RTS under the ELTIF2 Regulation and published its final report on 19 December 2023 on draft RTS under Regulations 9(3), 18(6), 19(5), 21(3) and 25(3) of the ELTIF Regulation.
-The Commission adopted the draft RTS as Commission Delegated Regulation (EU) 2024/2759. - The Commission is required to conduct a review of the ELTIF Regulation by 2023, which is to be preceded by a review, by 11 January 2026, of the sustainability aspects of ELTIFs.
+- The EuSEF and EuVECA Regulations each required the Commission to complete a review of those regulations by 2 March 2022 and to propose amendments to those regulations, if appropriate.
+These reviews have not yet been published. - Following a Commission review of the ELTIF Regulation, revisions to enhance the attractiveness of the framework were finalised in the ELTIF2 Regulation, which entered into force on 9 April 2023 and has applied from 10 January 2024. - ESMA was mandated to develop RTS under the ELTIF2 Regulation and published its final report on 19 December 2023 on draft RTS under Regulations 9(3), 18(6), 19(5), 21(3) and 25(3) of the ELTIF Regulation.
+The Commission adopted the draft RTS as Commission Delegated Regulation (EU) 2024/2759. - The Commission is required to conduct a review of the ELTIF Regulation by 2030, which is to be preceded by a review, by 11 January 2026, of the sustainability aspects of ELTIFs.
 That review will focus on whether the ELTIF Regulation can be improved further to contribute to the EU's green transition and whether it is feasible to introduce a new optional designation of "green ELTIF" and, if so, whether that should be aligned with Article 9 of SFDR (see Slide 21).
-It will also consider whether ELTIFs should comply with SFDR's "do no significant harm" principles. - The EU's DORA package (see Slide 37) amends the AIFMD to introduce digital operational resilience requirements for AIFMs.
-These have applied from 17 January 2025.
+It will also consider whether ELTIFs should comply with SFDR's "do no significant harm" principles. - The Commission's Work Plan for 2025 does not make reference to new initiatives with respect to ELTIFs, EuVECAs or EuSEFs.